d12frosted/elpa-mirror/melpa/consult-recoll-readme.txt

-A `consult-recoll' command to perform simple interactive queries over your Recoll (https://www.lesbonscomptes.com/recoll/) index.
+A `consult-recoll' command to perform interactive queries over your Recoll (https://www.lesbonscomptes.com/recoll/) index using consult.
+Use

+    M-x consult-recoll

-See the corresponding customization group for ways to tweak its behaviour to your needs.
+to get started, and the corresponding customization group for ways to tweak its behaviour to your needs.